smaillacheruvu/Telling-Stories-with-Data/Final_Project_Part1.md

 <b>I will use Flourish, Tableau, and other packages (as needed) to create charts and graphics for the final project</b>.
 In addition to the visualizations, I will write a text narrative to guide readers through the project, providing content to enrich the visuals.
 For more complex charts, I will offer summaries and provide the required information for casual readers to quickly understand them.
 However, I will aim for simplicity in creating visualizations to make the project as accessible possible.
 Further, I am to avoid jargon and technical terms that would confuse casual readers – if I find myself needing to use technical language, I will explain terms upon first use.

 <b>To combine my charts, graphics, and text write-ups, I will use Shorthand</b>.
 I expect there may be some iteration in embedding Tableau and Flourish graphics to Shorthand – perhaps a chart’s aspect ratio will change upon upload – so I will budget time to work through potential hiccups.
 Shorthand’s capabilities are many – scrolling, zooming in, etc. – and I will explore these features to find a presentation flow that balances user engagement with navigability

+## Feedback:
+During the critique on Tuesday, my group shared valuable feedback. <b>One member said that she wasn't sure at first what energy insecurity was, suggesting that the term be explicitly defined in simple terms.</b> To address this "high-value, high-feasibility" piece of feedback, I have pulled out the definition of energy insecurity into a header, highlighting the key terms.
+In future iterations of the project, I may consider modifying the definition to use hyper-accessible language, but in this version, I have simply maintained the Hern&aacute;ndez definition.

+Another member  mentioned that adding a time component to the visualization would show energy insecurity  has changed over time.
+This is a great point, and one I want to consider further in putting together the final project.
+However, at present I am currently constrained by the data that I have, as it only tracks energy insecurity from 2015 to 2020, limiting my ability to make temporal comparisons.
+So, this is a lower feasibility modification in the short term, but a valuable one for future drafts.

 <b>Finished?</b> Return to the [homepage of the repository.](README.md)